Lassa30/deepdreaming/README.md

 ## Installation
 You don’t have to install anything to try `DeepDreaming` — just open one of the [kaggle notebooks](#notebooks) and start playing.

-*Some important notes:*
+*Some important notes for running locally:*
 1. Install the ImageNet classes [here](https://gist.github.com/4e1342c10a71981d0b491e1b8227328b.git)
 2. All sample images could be found in [the kaggle dataset](https://www.kaggle.com/datasets/vladislavlassa/deepdream-sample-images)
-3. Notebook in GitHub repo is empty to save your disk space - check kaggle version to see the results
-4. Inside the notebook you have to provide the paths to desired directories.
-Default settings suits only for the kaggle notebook.
+3. Inside the notebook you have to provide the paths to desired directories.
+Default settings suit only for the kaggle notebook.
 ```python
 IMAGE_NET_CLASSES_PATH = \
   "/kaggle/working/image_net_classes/imagenet_classes.txt"